-Well, in Bernadette’s book, she talks about how there are two types of businesses in the world –
+Well, in Bernadette’s book (this is a book review after all), she talks about how there are two types of businesses in the world –

 1 – Competition Driven Businesses – Who are reactive to the marketplace, focused on beating competitors, racking up profits, and winning at all costs.
 They want to dominate the market and maximize shareholder value.
 Think Volkswagon, airlines, wireless phone companies, etc.

 2- Story-Driven Businesses – Who are responsive, focused on customers, and what matters.
 “They don’t try to matter by winning.
 They win by mattering.
 The people that build them know what they stand for and act on those beliefs.”
 These businesses thrive because they have a connection between their purpose and their prosperity.
 Their ultimate goal is simply to make a difference.
 Think Tesla, Apple, Fiasco Gelato, IKEA, and Wikipedia.

 She specifically talks about Tesla’s success.
 One of the many reasons Tesla has succeeded is that when Elon Musk (who was an original first-round investor) invested in the business, he backed a vision that he believed long before he had met the Tesla founders.
 He was about to start in a Ph.D. program at Stanford to study sustainable batters, and he dropped out to start an internet company.

 His purpose and the reason the company exists is “To accelerate the advent of sustainable energy, so that we can imagine far into the future and life is still good. “

 And his vision and aspirations for the future are so “Expedite the move from a mine-and-burn hydrocarbon economy towards a solar electric company.”